 CAP-88 & CAP-88 PC

 The CAP-88 (Clean Air Act Assessment Package - 1988) computer model is a set of computer programs, databases and associated utility programs for estimating dose and riskriskThe probability of injury, disease or death from exposure to a hazard.
 Radiation risk may refer to all excess cancers caused by radiation exposure (incidence risk ) or only excess fatal cancers (mortality risk).
 Risk may be expressed as a percent, a fraction, or a decimal value.
 For example, a 1% excess risk of cancer incidence is the same as a 1 in a hundred (1/100) risk or a risk of 0.01. from radionuclideradionuclideRadioactive forms of elements are called radionuclides.
 Radium-226, Cesium-137, and Strontium-90 are examples of radionuclides. emissions to air.
-EPA uses it as a regulatory compliance tool under the National Emissions Standard for Hazardous Air Pollutants (NESHAP).
+CAP-88 is a regulatory compliance tool under the National Emissions Standard for Hazardous Air Pollutants (NESHAP).

 CAP-88 PC uses a modified Gaussian plume model to estimate the average dispersion of radionuclides released from up to six sources.
 The sources may be either elevated stacks, such as a smokestack, or uniform area sources, such as a pile of uranium mill tailingstailingsThe remaining portion of a metal-bearing ore after some or all of a metal, such as uranium, has been extracted..
 While up to six stacks or area sources can be modeled, all the sources are modeled as if located at the same point; that is, stacks cannot be located in different areas of a facility.
 Uniform contamination is assumed for area sources.